by Jane Perdue | Be your best you, Women

 —————————————————–

-Today’s guest contributor is Jennie Mills, a female business leader who’s the owner of a Rainbow International franchise.
+Today’s guest contributor is Jennie Mills, female business leader and entrepreneur.

 Image credit before quote added: Pixabay